cchinchristopherj/Right-Whale-Convolutional-Neural-Network/Unsupervised-Learning/README.md

 - After the output of the 0th convolutional layer is maxpooled, yielding an output of shape (batch_size,29,29,256), calculate the squared-energy correlation between all 256 feature maps
 - Create "num_groups" groups of "group_size" feature maps that are most strongly correlated with each other.
 In this case, hyperparameter tuning found "num_groups" = 32 and "group_size" = 8 to be most effective.
 - By breaking the entire set of feature maps into smaller groups that have high squared-energy correlation, K-Means will be able to learn more discriminative filters.
 (Since 7x7 patches are extracted from the smaller groups of "group_size" = 8, the samples fed to K-Means are 7x7x8 = 392-dimensional, two orders of magnitude smaller than the original approach).
-- The final ROC-AUC score for the test set after 45 epochs and a batch size of 100 was: **98.25%**

 Model 2 (1x1 Convolution Dimensionality Reduction)
 =========================